aminrj/aminrj.github.io/_posts/2025-04-05-external-secrets-operator.md

 ---

-## Step 4: Bootstrap Azure Credentials into Kubernetes
+## Step 4: Bootstrap Azure credentials into Kubernetes

 Use the Terraform output values: